18th Division (United States)

 There have been a number of 18th Divisions in the history of the United States Army:

 Pre-World War I

 The first 18th Division was originally a National Guard division established in early 1917 consisting of troops from Arkansas, Louisiana, and Mississippi.
 By the end of that same year, the 18th Division had been redesignated the 39th Division (later the 39th Infantry Division).

+In July 1918, a new 18th Division would be formed at Camp Beauregard, Louisiana.
+Training would begin when the division moved to Camp Doniphan at Fort Sill, Oklahoma.

+On 27 August of 1918, troops of the 35th Infantry Brigade would be involved in a shootout known as the Battle of Ambos Nogales.
+Three soldiers from the brigade were killed in the one day incident.